6.5 NCCI, MUE, & Edit Resolution

 | 9 | Not applicable | The edit has been deleted; it does not apply |

 If the indicator is 0, appending modifier 59 will not help and may flag the claim for audit.
-If it is 1, a correct modifier (often 59 or an X modifier) may be appropriate.
+If it is 1, a correct modifier (often 59 or a more specific X modifier, or anatomic RT/LT) may be appropriate.
 If it is 9, the edit no longer exists.
+The biller must look up the indicator before deciding whether to fight a denial — guessing wastes a resubmission cycle.

 Medically Unlikely Edits (MUE)

-An MUE is the maximum units of service a provider would report for a single HCPCS or CPT code, for one patient, on one date of service, under most circumstances.
-For example, a code for a single organ has an MUE of 1 because a patient has only one of that organ.
-MUEs catch keying errors and excessive billing.
+An MUE is the maximum units of service (UOS) a provider would report for a single HCPCS or CPT code, for one patient, on one date of service, under most circumstances.
+For example, a code describing a procedure on a single organ a patient has only one of (such as an appendectomy or a hysterectomy) carries an MUE of 1, because the anatomy makes more units impossible.
+MUEs catch keying errors (an extra zero on units) and excessive billing.

 MUE Adjudication Indicator (MAI)